Tinchi Tamba Wetlands

 Visitors to the reserve can explore the areas by foot on the Bird Hide and Island Circuit tracks or by canoe following the Eagle and Island canoe trails.
 Barbecue, picnic, toilet and fishing facilities are available at Deep Water Bend.

-Alternatively, you can download the accessible version of the Tinchi Tamba Wetlands Reserve track information (Word - 1.23Mb).
+- Tinchi Tamba Wetlands Reserve track information (Word - 1.23Mb).

 There are picnic and barbecue facilities, fishing platforms, boat and canoe ramp, self-guiding walking tracks and a bird hide at this section of the wetlands.